VDA#5

 http://130.242.18.21/educational/medicine/dna_double_helix/readmore.html

-3. How was DNA's shape discovered?
-Give me the name of three scientists who played a role in this discovery?
-(Hint: I'm looking for the names of two men and one woman).
+name of three scientists who played a role in this discovery?
+(Hint: I'm

 the shape of DNA was discovered by first x-ray picture, which led to the discovery of its molecular structure. it was created by Rosalind Franklin using a technique called X-ray crystallography, it revealed the helical shape of the DNA molecule.
 This fundamental discovery was credited by James Watson, Francis Crick and Roselind Franklin who played a large role in the reasearch.